SUCCESS STORY

 The team gained more ability to monitor, adjust, and evolve the experience over time.

-The solution created a new foundation for customer service, with greater scaling potential and less dependence on manual effort for recurring requests.
-To capture this gain, implementation needed to be fast, close to the operation, and guided by constant adjustments.
+The solution created a new foundation for support, with greater scaling potential and less dependence on manual effort for recurring requests.
+To capture this gain, the implementation needed to be fast, close to the operation, and guided by constant adjustments.

 Luiza Kravtchenko